-Everyone experiences stress to some degree.
-It is a normal human reaction, and the human body is designed to experience stress and react to it.
-How you respond to stress, however, dramatically impacts your overall well-being.
+Everyone experiences stress to some extent.
+It is a normal human reaction, and the human body was created to experience stress and react to it.
+However, how you respond to stress can have a deep effect on your overall well-being.
+Embracing stress as a chance for growth and finding effective ways to cope can lead to positive results and improve your overall sense of well-being.

 Signs of Stress

-Stress can affect all parts of your life, including your emotions, behaviors, thinking ability, and physical health.
-When a person has long-term stress, continued activation of the stress response causes wear and tear on the body.
-As a result, emotional, physical, cognitive, and behavioral symptoms develop.
+Stress affects every aspect of your life, including your emotions, behaviors, thinking ability, and physical health.
+Long periods of stress can lead to emotional, physical, mental, and behavioral symptoms.

 Emotional symptoms of stress include: